atreyasha/spp-explainability/docs/develop.md

             6.  think of how to better present accuracies from other studies for FMTOD, perhaps with a table in the results section

+            7.  streamline terminology between data set and partition

+            8.  mention the purpose of the intent detection task briefly

         5. Appendix